- Origin: Myanmar (Burma), Thailand

 Males can weigh between 5-6 kg (11-13 oz) and females 4-5 kg (8.8-11 oz).

 The head is in proportion to the body with wide cheekbones which taper to a blunt muzzle.
 The top of the head between the ears is gently curved with ears that are wide-set.

 In profile, the head shows a good depth between the skull and lower jaw with a slightly rounded brow.
 There is a distinct nose break followed by a straight nose, which ends with the tip of the nose in the same vertical plane as the chin.

 The eyes are a beautiful golden colour, large and widely spaced.
 Their body is medium in length and well-muscled, and the chest is strong and round.
 Legs are slender, and the feet are oval in shape and small.

-The coat is short, silky and close-lying with almost no undercoat.
-Burmese cats are well-balanced with no extreme features.
+The low-shed coat is short, satin-like and close-lying with almost no undercoat.

 - Brown (known as sable in the US)